Supriyasingh22/CareQuest---A-HealthCare-Recommender-System/README.md

 This is a Flask-based web application that offers healthcare recommendations based on user symptoms.
 It utilizes machine learning algorithms to predict potential health conditions and recommends specialized doctors for further consultation.

 Experience *CareQuest* live: [CareQuest - A Healthcare Recommendation System](https://carequest-a-healthcare-recommender.onrender.com/)
+Please note that CareQuest is hosted on a free platform, so it might take a moment to load.
+We appreciate your patience as you embark on a new journey towards better health management.

 ## 🔥 Features
 - Predicts diseases based on user-entered symptoms